 If the port statistics show a large amount of alignment errors, frame check sequence (FCS), or late-collisions errors, this might mean a speed or duplex mismatch.

-A common issue with speed and duplex occurs when duplex and speed settings are mismatched between two switches, between a switch and a router, or between the switch and a workstation or server.
+A common issue with speed and duplex is when the duplex settings are mismatched between two switches, between a switch and a router, or between the switch and a workstation or server.
 Mismatches can happen when manually setting the speed and duplex or from autonegotiation issues between the two devices.

 •Let both ports autonegotiate both speed and duplex.

-•Manually set the speed and duplex parameters for the interfaces on both ends of the connection.
+•Manually set the speed and duplex parameters for the ports on both ends of the connection.

-•If a remote device does not autonegotiate, use the same duplex settings on the two ports.
+•If a remote device does not autonegotiate, set the same duplex settings on the two ports.
 The speed parameter adjusts itself even if the connected port does not autonegotiate.

 Problems sometimes occur between the switch and third-party network interface cards (NICs).
-By default, the switch ports and interfaces autonegotiate.
-Laptops or other devices are commonly set to autonegotiate, yet sometimes autonegotiation issues occur.
+By default, the switch ports and interfaces are set to autonegotiate.
+Devices like laptops or other devices are commonly set to autonegotiate, yet sometimes autonegotation issues occur.

 If the port statistics show excessive FCS, late-collision, or alignment errors, verify that the cable distance from the switch to the connected device meets the recommended guidelines.
-See the "Cables and Adapters" section.
+See the "Cables and Adapters" section for cabling guidelines.

 Clearing the Switch IP Address and Configuration

-You can also configure the switch by using the CLI setup procedure described in the "Configuring the Switch with the CLI-Based Setup Program" appendix.
+The switch displays the prompt to run the initial configuration dialog.
+The switch now behaves like an unconfigured switch.
+You can configure the switch by using the CLI setup procedure described in "Configuring the Switch with the CLI-Based Setup Program."

 Finding the Switch Serial Number

-If you contact Cisco Technical Assistance, you need to know the switch serial number.
-Figure 3-1 and Figure 3-2 show the serial number locations.
-Figure 3-6 shows the FlexStack module serial number location.
-You can also use the show version privileged EXEC command to see the switch serial number.
+If you contact Cisco Technical Assistance, you need to know the serial number of your switch.
+Use these figures to locate the serial number location.
+You can also use the show version privileged EXEC command or the show inventory user EXEC command to get the serial number.